Occupational Therapy

 Symptoms may include:

 Lymphedema Therapy is a program offered through CSSMCW’s Occupational Therapy Department.
 An occupational therapist with advanced training and certification in lymphedema establishes a plan of care using the methods of Complex Lymphatic Therapy (CLT).
-Goals of treatment include improvements in swelling, pain, skin abnormalities, mobility and daily functions.
+Goals of treatment include improvements in swelling, pain, skin abnormalities, mobility and daily function/activity.

 The following components may be used in the treatment of lymphedema: